 Before making this cake, I had never eaten a parsnip.
 For that matter, the humble parsnip had never even received a second look in the grocery from me, lumped (unfairly) in with the bizarre ethnic fruits, beets, and what Wegman's labels as "baby frizzy lettuces."
 In short, I stuck to what I knew (FOR SURE) to be edible as well as having the highest probability of being eaten by whomever I was feeding.
+However, the day has dawned that I wanted cake.
+And, more specifically, I wanted some sort of interesting cake, AND, even more specifically, I wanted to make it with elbow grease!

 I got this recipe from "Not Your Mother's Cookbook", which can be found here on Amazon.
 AND IT WAS DELICIOUS!